codeboltai/codeboltai.github.io/docs/api/browser/close.md

  ```
 ### Explaination

-Navigation: The script first opens a browser window/tab and navigates to the specified URL using codebolt.browser.goToPage(url).
+The script first opens a browser window/tab and navigates to the specified URL using codebolt.browser.goToPage(url).
 In this example, it navigates to "https://example.com".

-Testing: Once on the web page, the script performs various tests to validate the functionality of the application.

-Closing the Page: After completing the tests on the current page, the codebolt.browser.close() function is used to close the current page/tab.
-This action is useful for cleaning up after testing is complete and for ensuring that the browser environment is left in a desired state.
+After completing the task on the current page, the codebolt.browser.close() function is used to close the current page.